 Where is it held?

-Recently we built a new home in Nashville that has a living room and dining space large enough for us to host Respite Retreat at our home.
-All meals and sessions will be at our home (unless we head over to the nearby park for one when the weather is nice).
-A block of rooms will be reserved for couples to stay at a nearby Home2Suites by Hilton that is scheduled to open in August.
-We also have a number of friends who live nearby who have greatly enjoyed keeping couples attending a Respite Retreat in their very nice homes in the past.
+All meals and sessions will be at our home on the west side of Nashville (unless we head over to the nearby park for one session when the weather is nice).
+A block of rooms will be reserved for couples to stay at a nearby hotel.
+We also have a number of friends who live nearby who have greatly enjoyed keeping couples attending Respite Retreats in their very nice homes in the past.
 We are happy to find you a place in a home if you prefer that to staying in a hotel.

 Here’s what one participant had to say about staying in a home of our friends: “First class all the way.
 Not lacking for privacy, comfort or hospitality.
 They seemed as happy to have us join them as we were to share their beautiful house.
 It actually became one of the aspects of the retreat we most enjoyed.
 It enhanced the feeling of family and fellowship that made this weekend special.”
 Daniel Rawlins, Indianapolis, IN

 How much does it cost?

 Registration for Respite Retreat is $350 per couple, which includes all of the sessions as well as all meals and snacks from dinner on Friday night through breakfast on Sunday.
 Registration is non-refundable, but it is transferable to another retreat if cancellation is made in enough time for us to fill the spot at the retreat with another couple.
 Your reservation and payment for hotel will be separate.